saltzm/grakka/README.md

   actor pointed to by the ActorRef can keep on existing (I don't like this at all) even when it's not in the graph, in case another one with the same id is added.
 (I don't think I'll do this, but I'm just writing it here to remember.)
-* GetVertexRef(vertexId: Int) // May throw VertexDoesNotExist exception
 * SendProbeToVertex(vertexId: Int, probe: Probe) // May throw VertexDoesNotExist exception
+* EdgeVertexRefRequest(fromVertexId: Int, fromVertexPartition: ActorRef, toVertexId: Int)
 * AddVertex
 * Forward on appropriate messages from GraphActor to VertexActor (Add/Remove Attr to/from Vertex)